gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 There are nearly 7,000 twitter followers but hardly more than a few likes per @latticesemi ~~ad~~ tweet.

 Engagement tweets are much more interesting.
 Congratulating some student that won an award with a project using a Lattice product:
 Now that's cool.
 Tweet a picture of a lab, or staff.
 Post some code samples in a blog.
+Focus on a maker.

 There was a [part 1 blog](https://twitter.com/latticesemi/status/1216914336796553216?s=20) back in January.
 It started out great... but then.
 Nothing.
 No code samples.
 No getting started.
 Not even a "where to go next".

-Perhaps a Lattice Engineer could show up on discord once in awhile?
+Perhaps a Lattice Engineer could show up on discord once in a while?
+They would we welcomed with open arms!
 Or here's an exciting idea: how about hosting a Lattice AMA (ask me anything)!
 Do something like that, for an hour or two - say, every quarter or so.
 Hear first hand what your customers have to say.
 Engage in dialog.
 Find out what they want.

 ### Web Site